 Social Media, Emotional Regulation and Alcohol Use

-Hormes’ and her colleagues’ research assessed social media addiction using modified criteria for diagnosing substance dependence and looked at its relationship with the regulation of emotions and problem alcohol use.
+Hormes’ and her colleagues’ research assessed social media addiction using modified criteria for diagnosing substance dependence and looked at its relationship with the regulation of emotions and problem alcohol use requiring treatment.
 They recruited 253 undergraduate students for the study, around 63 percent female, 61 percent white and about 20 years old—a mixture representative of the target population.

 The researchers found that 9.7 percent of the sample showed evidence of “disordered online social networking use,” which can be thought of as an addiction to checking Facebook.
 On average, they spent a third of their time online on Facebook, and 67 percent had notifications enabled on their smartphones.
 Those who met the criteria for dependence displayed many classic addiction characteristics, including irritability when they couldn’t access the site (withdrawal), cravings or urges to browse Facebook, and increasing use over time (indicative of tolerance).